 His involvement with the NHS began to take a different route and he ended up undertaking additional training to be a Public Health worker and subsequently a Psychotherapist.
-He continues to work for the NHS part-time as a therapist but is also keen to return to his original training and passion of garden design.

 Ady believes that his understanding of health issues affecting the public are extremely useful when coming to design people's gardens.
 His work as a therapist means that he has experience of working with a wide range of people where he has to try and understand their needs.
 He is keen that ultimately the garden ends up a usable and delightful space for clients and therefore it needs to take into account how clients can interact with their garden, which may be affected by health issues, age, interest or ability.
 He is also keen that the garden ultimately reflects the owners with a hint of designer thrown in!

 Using a garden designer helps you to understand what it is you want for your garden.
 Ady can highlight issues that you may never have thought about before, including on ensuring the space ends up usable and stunning.
-He can harmonise between the differing demands of couples (he is a relationship therapist too!) which can often be difficult when you undertake the design yourself and he can look how to make the most efficient use of your resources.
+He can harmonise between the differing demands of couples (he was a relationship therapist too!) which can often be difficult when you undertake the design yourself and he can look how to make the most efficient use of your resources.